 ssh ubuntu@192.168.80.130

-- It should log in without asking for a password now and exit the session by typing “exit“
+- Now, it should log in without asking for a password.
+Exit the session by typing “exit“

 Using PowerShell to run commands in Linux remotely